Skip to content

 Implementing an AI voice agent is an accomplishment, but the work doesn’t stop at launch.
 To truly understand its value, you need a clear way to measure its performance.
 This isn’t just about checking a box; it’s about proving the agent’s worth, identifying areas for improvement, and ensuring it aligns with your broader business goals.
 A solid measurement plan looks at both the immediate, quantifiable metrics and the long-term strategic benefits.
 By tracking the right data, you can move from simply having an AI tool to strategically using it to drive real growth and efficiency.
 Let's break down how to do that by defining key performance indicators (KPIs) and calculating your return on investment (ROI).

-Define your key performance indicators
+Start by defining your key performance indicators (KPIs)

 Before you can measure success, you have to define what it looks like for your business.
 Start by revisiting the goals you set for your voice agent.
 Are you trying to reduce customer wait times, lower operational costs, or free up your human agents for more complex issues?
 Your KPIs should directly reflect these objectives.
 Common metrics include Customer Satisfaction (CSAT) scores, First-Contact Resolution (FCR) rates, and Average Handle Time (AHT).
 You should also track the agent’s containment rate—the percentage of calls it handles completely without human intervention.
 The specific AI agent use cases you deploy will determine which KPIs matter most, so tailor your dashboard to what you need to know.